What is Confirmation?

 When a person has completed the Confirmation requirements and profess their faith in Christ Jesus as their Lord and Savior, they may participate in the Confirmation Service held in the Fall of each year.
-The Confirmation Services will be held this year on October 21st, 2018 during the 10:30 a.m. worship service.
+The Confirmation Services will be held this year in October during the 10:30 a.m. worship service.

 What are the requirements for Confirmation students?

 - Participate in classes held during the normal school year, Wednesday evenings from 6:45 to 8:00.

 - Participate in a Saturday retreat – during the final semester of their confirmation program.

 - Confirmation camp – the summer between 7th and 8th Gr.
 One week at camp or take home packet.